Must-Know Instagram Tips for Designers

 This selection of different types of content results in a balanced feed that clearly depicts what it is that you do, and what you or your brand are all about.
 The same consistency you have in your visual language should be applied to your scheduling times.
 You don’t have to bombard your followers with many posts every day, but also don’t wait too long between posts.

+If you've hit creative block when it comes to your feed, browse a few Instagram design accounts to inspire you.
 Ceramic studio and Wix user Noni Ceramica has a perfectly balanced feed full of images that make you want to dive into a warm cup of tea.

 Illustrator and Wix user Isabelle Feliu has also created a harmonious feed that is balanced in terms of the type of content she shares.
 She posts her final pieces, as well as products with her illustrations printed on, and prints of her works hung up on the wall.